 A graph object defined at the run level MAY be referenced by a graphTraversal object (§3.36) defined in the graphTraversals property (§3.24.18) of any result object (§3.24) in the run.

-If graphs is absent, it SHALL default to an empty array.

 results property

 A run object SHALL contain a property named results whose value is either null or an array of zero or more result objects (§3.24), each of which represents a single result detected in the course of the run.